saschablank/BigGameServer/README.md

 ## TCP Game Server
 Provides boilerplate code for building a TCP-based game server, including:

-Session and match management
+* Session and match management

-Abstractions for integrating game-specific logic
+* Abstractions for integrating game-specific logic

-This allows developers to focus on gameplay implementation without dealing with low-level network handling.
+* this allows developers to focus on gameplay implementation without dealing with low-level network handling.

 ## Lightweight Container Orchestration (Controller)
 A built-in controller is capable of starting additional TCP game server instances in Docker containers